panoply/rollup-plugin-dep-inject/readme.md

 </html>

 ```
-The injectected dependencies in this example reflect the options defined within the plugin configuration :
+The injectected dependencies in this example reflect the options defined within the plugin configuration:

-- The script tags using `defer`  attribute
+- The script tags contain `defer` attributes
 - Lodash was ignored
-- Mithril is using an alternative CDN
+- Mithril is using an alternative CDN address.

 ### How it works?
-The plugin extracts your bundles `external: []` modules and will cross-reference them with to your projects package.json dependencies.
-The modules name and version number is used to generate `<script src="">` tags that reference a modules unpkg uri equivalent cdn.
-The generated  `script` tag module cdn references are injected into the entry index file that was defined in the plugin options.
+The plugin uses your bundles `external: []` modules and cross-references them with your projects package.json dependencies.
+The name and version number is used to generate `<script src="">` tags that reference the modules [unpkg](unpkg.io) uri equivalent cdn address.
+The generated `script` tag modules are then injected into the entry `index` file that was defined in the plugin options.

 ## Changelog